Skip to content

 The clock timing diagram (part b) shows the regular square wave that drives this — state only updates at specific points in the clock cycle, so the circuit steps forward in discrete, predictable ticks rather than continuously reacting to every input change.

-This box notation is the standard way to represent flip-flops and latches in circuit diagrams.
 QQ and QQ' are intended to be complementary outputs — when one is 11, the other is 00.

 The cross-coupling is what gives the latch memory: each gate’s output feeds back into the other gate’s input, so the circuit holds its last state even after the inputs return to 0.